-Defaulted loans are charged off to the allowance generally when a loan is greater than 180 days delinquent and after consideration has been made regarding the borrower's financial condition and internal collection efforts have been exhausted.
+Defaulted loans are charged off to the allowance when a loan is greater than 180 days delinquent.
 Subsequent recoveries of accounts previously charged off are recorded to the allowance.

-Management believes the allowance for loan losses is adequate as of September 30, 2018 and 2017.
+Management believes the allowance for loan losses is adequate as of September 30, 2019 and 2018.
 While management used available information to estimate losses on private loans, future adjustments to the allowance for loan losses may be necessary based on changes in economic conditions.